PolyCortex/polydodo/classification/README.md

 4) Testing on Open BCI data
 5) Feature and annotation formatting to csv

+## How to Recreate Results

+The order in which the notebooks should be run is the following:

+1) `exploration/subject_exploration.ipynb`: This notebook will generate the recording's info file, namely `recordings-info.csv`, which holds the extrapolated onset time at which the user closed the lights.
+It also holds the total night duration.
+Those information will be used to crop the recordings to only keep epochs of the subject's night.
+2) `feature_extraction.ipynb`: This notebook takes the recordings file and extract the different features.
+It will save two files, one that holds the features (`x_features.npy`) and the other which holds the sleep stage labels (`y_observations.npy`).
+If you also want to test the OpenBCI performance, it extracts the feature from the OpenBCI recordings into the `X_openbci_HP.npy` and scored labels into `y_openbci_HP.npy`.
+3) `models/{RF_HMM, KNN, NB, SVC, voting_clf}.ipynb`: These notebooks train the corresponding classifier with the previously extracted features.
+Each notebook also saves the trained classifier into the `trained_models` folder.
+Also, in order to have the hidden markov model matrices for the postprecessing step, you must run the final steps of `models/RF_HMM.ipynb`.
+4) `data_generation.ipynb`: This notebook allows the formatting of the data so that it can be used by the front end.
+5) `prediction_{openbci, anonymous}.ipynb`: These notebooks allows you to check the accuracy of a trained classifier on a single night recording.

 ## Dataset & Exploration

 We will cover the choices that led us to Sleep-EDF as our main dataset, a brief overview and exploration results.